Frequently asked questions¶

 Yes, for more than a decade we tried in the past integrating several VMs (and even shipped games using them), such as Python, Squirrel and Lua (in fact we authored tolua++ in the past, one of the most popular C++ binders).
 None of them worked as well as GDScript does now.

-More information about getting comfortable with GDScript or dynamically typed languages can be found in the GDScript more efficiently tutorial.
+More information about getting comfortable with GDScript or dynamically typed languages can be found in the GDScript: An introduction to dynamic languages tutorial.

 For the more technically versed, proceed to the next item.